WisdomShell/codeshell/README_EN.md

 ### Data

-CodeShell was trained based on the open-source Stack dataset from Big Code.
+CodeShell was trained based on its own scraped Github data, the open-source Stack and StarCoder datasets from Big Code, as well as a small amount of high-quality Chinese and English data.
 On top of the original dataset, CodeShell used Minihash for data deduplication, KenLM, and a high-quality data selection model for data filtering and selection, resulting in a high-quality pre-training dataset.

 ### Tokenizer